johnhester/StruggleBus/README.md

 - Back End: C# & SQL

 ## MVP:
-- Users can sign in and set their number and the number of a support contact
+- Users can sign in and create their account
-- User can utilize default one word messages to sms StruggleBus from their mobile phone, triggering a lengthier response to their emergency contact from StruggleBus
+- User can message StruggleBus and their message will be passed to a random user to be held up to
-- User can customize their help messages and responses
+- Only the user can set & see their personal information
-- Only the user can set & see their personal message information
+- full CRUD on user accounts
-- full CRUD on user messages
+- users can view message history

 ## Stretch Goals: